System requirements for Splunk UBA

 |Number of Splunk UBA Nodes||Minimum Disk Size for Backup (without archives)||Minimum Disk Size for Backup (with archives)|

 If you have previous backups on the same disk, be sure to also take this into account when determining available disk space.
-See Migrate Splunk UBA using the backup and restore scripts in Administer Splunk User Behavior Analytics.
+See Prepare to backup Splunk UBA in Administer Splunk User Behavior Analytics.

 Supported AWS server instance types

-If you run Splunk UBA on an Amazon Web Services (AWS) instance:
+If you run Splunk UBA on an AWS instance:

 - AWS measures CPU power on Elastic Compute Cloud (EC2) instances in virtual CPUs (vCPUs), not real CPUs.

 - Each vCPU is a hyper thread of an Intel Xeon core on most AWS instance types.
 See Amazon EC2 Instance Types on the AWS website.

 - As a hyper thread of a core, a vCPU acts as a core, but the physical core must schedule its workload among other workloads of other vCPUs that the physical core handles.